product photos

 Set up a photo with one or two objects and try it out.
 Do they highlight anything interesting about your item?
 Be patient and evaluate what is wrong if anything doesn’t appear quite right.
 Is it necessary to attempt a different viewpoint, relocate the objects, alter the composition, or modify the focus?
 Continue to experiment and tweak, but be cautious not to overdo it by adding too many props.
 Your product should always be the focal point of the photograph.
 Finding the correct mix of props to highlight your product and vision may take some effort.

-Use Models
+Use Models for Your Product Photos

 Customers may see the shape and fit of clothing and accessories by watching real people model them in action.
 Utilizing a model for these things or not using one might be the difference between buyers knowing what you sell at a look or clicking away in uncertainty.